antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 In cancer, a high rate of mutations can occur in the genome and could sometimes even reach tens or hundreds of mutations per megabase.
-In general, tumors are classified as hypermutated when they exhibit more than 10-12 mutation per megabase.
+In general, tumors are classified as hypermutated when they exhibit more than 10-12 mutations per megabase.

 This dataset is annotated for hypermutation status.

 * Generate CHG profiles split by hypermutation status: change _X track_ to **hypermytation_status (2cat)**.
+Don't forget to **Redraw**.
 You can also check the **msi_status (2 cat)** track.

 ------